FonyaBrandone/FonyaBrandone.github.io/index.md

   </header>

   <section class="about">
-    <p>I am a graduate research assistant and a final-year Master's student in Engineering Artificial Intelligence at <a href="https://engineering.cmu.edu/">Carnegie Mellon University's College of Engineering</a>, specializing in machine learning and computer vision.
-My research focuses on deep learning for computer vision and their applications in medical imaging and healthcare.</p>

-    <p>Prior to CMU, I earned a Bachelor's degree (Hons) in Software Engineering from <a href="https://ictuniversity.org/">The ICT University</a> in Cameroon (May 2024), graduating first in my department.
-I also had my Higher national diploma (HND) in July 2022, ranked overall 3rd best in Cameroon for Software Engineering</p>
+    <p>I am a graduate research assistant and a final year Master student in Engineering Artificial Intelligence at <a href="https://engineering.cmu.edu/">Carnegie Mellon University's College of Engineering</a>, specializing in machine learning and computer vision.
+My research focuses on deep learning for computer vision and their applications in medical imaging and healthcare.
+Prior to CMU, I earned a Bachelor's degree (Hons) in Software Engineering from <a href="https://ictuniversity.org/">The ICT University</a> in Cameroon (May 2024), graduating first in my department.
+I also had my Higher national diploma (HND) in July 2022, ranked overall 3rd best in Cameroon for Software Engineering.
+I am currently working with <a href="http://www.africa.engineering.cmu.edu/upanzi">Upanzi Network</a> AI research team on advancing precision oncology through a generative pipeline for breast cancer generation for Africa.
+Our work integrates multi-omics, clinical and environmental data from Africa for a larger synthetic dataset generation using Variational Autoencoders (VAE), Bayesian networks and diffusion models.</p>

     <p>Beyond work, I enjoy traveling, reading, and watching documentaries.</p>